frouioui/Epicture/README.md

 Photo finder and browsing application the following platform: Imgur.

+## Technologie choice

+We chose to develop our application in Swift for the following reasons:
+- A native app allows quality graphics effects
+- Offers more security
+- Offers the best user experience (UX)
+- It allows easier access to all the features of the phone, the accelerometer through the camera and even the microphone.
+- Active developer community
+- Many sources of documentation

 ## API Imgur usage
 You can find more information about it [here](./api/README.md).